Walter L. Ramsdell

 Walter Lawrence Ramsdell (26 June 1860 - 25 August 1909) was a Massachusetts politician who served as the 28th Mayor of Lynn, Massachusetts.

-1898 Congressional Race

-In 1898 Ramsdell was the nominee of the Democratic party for election to congress from Massachusetts's 7th congressional district, losing to future Congressman Ernest W. Roberts.
+In 1898, Ramsdell was the nominee of the Democratic party for election to congress from Massachusetts's 7th congressional district, losing to future Congressman Ernest W. Roberts.
+In 1899, Ramsdell won the Democratic nomination for Massachusetts State Auditor, but dropped out of the race.
+He was replaced on the Democratic ticket by E. Gerry Brown.

 He died in 1909 at Danvers.